Skip to main content

 • Signature.
 Anyone authorized to do business on behalf of your LLC may sign, including your registered agent.

-If you file online, the state will process your application within 1 to 2 days of receiving it.
-If you file by mail or fax and don’t pay extra for expedited service, it could take up to 9 weeks to process your LLC’s paperwork.
+If you file online, the state will process your application within 1-2 days of receiving it.
+If you file by mail or fax and don’t pay extra for expedited service, it could take up to nine weeks to process your LLC’s paperwork.

-It costs $125 to submit a Public Records Filing for New Business Entity to the New Jersey Department of Revenue.
+It costs $125 to submit a Public Records Filing for New Business Entity to the New Jersey Division of Revenue.

 You can file your New Jersey LLC formation paperwork online, in person, by mail, or by fax.